larean/obsinfo/information_files.rst

 - Filenames are {specific element}.{type}.{yaml,json}, where {type} is one of the levels described below.

-- The base level of each file contains information about the file, plus the a type-specific field:
+- The base-level object of each file contains information about the file, plus a type-specific object:

   - ``format_version`` (REQUIRED): version of the information file format
   - ``revision`` (REQUIRED): Who made the file and when